emqx/blog/en/202212/mqttx-newsletter-202211.md

 - Optimize UI design and interaction.
 - Fix some known bugs.

-## MQTT X CLI
+## MQTTX CLI

 ### Support automatic reconnection

-In previous versions, MQTT X CLI would automatically disconnect and exit if the MQTT server encountered an exception.
+In previous versions, MQTTX CLI would automatically disconnect and exit if the MQTT server encountered an exception.
 Users have to reconnect to the server manually when it is recovered.
-In v1.9.1, we provide a mechanism for automatic reconnecting so that MQTT X CLI automatically reconnects after disconnecting from the MQTT server.
+In v1.9.1, we provide a mechanism for automatic reconnecting so that MQTTX CLI automatically reconnects after disconnecting from the MQTT server.

 ![MQTT CLI](https://assets.emqx.com/images/5c65e7ea10826afdd4a424bdb2fd2134.png)

-The number of reconnection attempts is limited, and once this maximum is reached, MQTT X CLI will exit to prevent further attempts.
+The number of reconnection attempts is limited, and once this maximum is reached, MQTTX CLI will exit to prevent further attempts.
 The number of attempts is set to 10 by default, but this can be adjusted using the `-maximun-reconnect-times` option.

 ```
 # For example, change the number of attempts to 5